Google Summer of Code

 2025 Program Timeline

-• - May 7 - Accepted students are announced
+• May 8 - Accepted GSoC contributor projects announced

-• - November 19th - Successful student projects are announced
+• November 19th - Successful GSoC contributor projects are announced

 Description: